Lincoln Corporation Waterworks: Implementation

-The Public Health Act of 1848 was withdrawn and replaced by the Local Government Act 1858.
+The Public Health Act 1848 was repealed and replaced by the Local Government Act 1858.
 It was permissive, rather than mandatory, and while discussion about it was taking place, adoption was thwarted by Charles Ward, who presented a petition containing 2,550 signatures opposing such action.
 A joint sewer was constructed from the County Hospital and the psychiatric hospital in 1860, which discharged into Brayfood Pool.
 There was further debate in 1864, and the mayor, Alderman Harvey, offered a prize to whoever wrote the best essay on underground drainage in Lincoln, which was won by a land agent called David Middleton.
 The mayor published the essay, together with an account of his visit to a sewage farm in Croydon.
 Following this, he led a party of council members on a fact-finding mission, which visited Croydon and another facility in Worthing.

 The council finally adopted the 1858 act in 1866, despite further public opposition, and the council became a local board of health.
 This led to the abolishion of the lighting and paving commission, and although the council appointed three consultants, progress was slow, although a number of new covered drains had been constructed by this time.
 Things got really bad in 1870, when Joseph Shuttleworth had to close his factory because the workers could no longer abide the stench of the river.
 A government inspector visited the city soon afterwards, but his report was less than impartial, which stirred up those who were against sanitary reform.
 However, in 1876, the Local Government Board took legal action against the corporation, and a contract to construct underground sewerage was awarded in September 1876.
 The contractor became bankrupt, but the scheme was eventually completed in 1881.
 The sewers drained to a sewage pumping station on the south side of the Sincil Dyke, where some filters were constructed, and the sewage was pumped to a sewage farm, which was part of Canwick Manor Farm, by Washingborough Road.